There’s no dissent that archery is a fun sport, even though it brings along its complications and hazards.

 Fencing your backyard with at least a six-foot-tall wall is an excellent idea as it shields your arrows and protects the outer areas.

-You could also opt for an underground range or play in your basement if you have the resources.
+You could also opt for an underground range or play in your basement if you’ve the resources.

 Archery is no joke, so you’ve to be extremely cautious while you’re playing it.